yubo56/dotfiles/README.md

 - `karabiner.json` belongs in `~/.config/karabiner/karabiner.json`
     - Rules are applied in reverse precedence
     - Convention: map from only left modifiers, map only to right modifiers
-- On Mac, need `hid-apple-patched-git-dkms`, join all configuration options onto one line
 - ibus needs to be 1.5.14-2 to support unicode input

 ## fonts